CrayLabs/SmartSim-Scaling/README.md

 This repository holds all of the scripts and materials for testing the scaling of SmartSim and SmartRedis clients.

-The scalability tests mimic an HPC workload by making calls to SmartSim and SmartRedis infrastructure to complete in parallel highly complex, data-intensive tasks that are spread across compute resources.
+The scaling tests mimic an HPC workload by making calls to SmartSim and SmartRedis infrastructure to complete parallel highly complex, data-intensive tasks that are spread across compute resources.
 These applications are used to test the performance of SmartSim and SmartRedis across various system types.